fieldhcj11/A-Twitter-Sentiment-Analysis-of-Donald-Trump/EDA_Merge/README.md

 ### Binary Explanatory Variable: Market Moving Tweet

 How did I define whether a tweet was market moving?
 This was tricky, and was heavily investigated after how poor my original recall score was.
-There were so many different themese in my original training set; the Crooked Hilary and New Hampshire rallies of 2016 in the same training data as China's trade tariff commentary and Jerome Powell
+There were so many different themese in my original training set; the Crooked Hilary and New Hampshire rallies of 2016 in the same training data as China's trade tariff commentary and complaints surrounding Jerome Powell's Fed decisions (or lack of).

+At this point, I took some advice off the JP Morgan Trump 'Volfefe' study refernced here